 Projects like Polkadot and Cosmos have focused on creating interoperable blockchain ecosystems.
 These networks use relay chains and hubs to connect different blockchains, facilitating cross-chain transactions and enabling various blockchain networks to work together.
 Interoperability helps improve liquidity, expands market reach, and enhances the overall utility of blockchain applications.

-Decentralized Finance (DeFi)
+Decentralised Finance (DeFi)

-Governance and Decentralized Autonomous Organizations (DAOs)
+Governance and Decentralised Autonomous Organizations (DAOs)

-Examples of Second Generation Blockchain Platforms
+Examples of Second-Generation Blockchain Platforms

 Ethereum